 Parents/Guardians or any other guests of students participating in FOCUS should make their overnight arrangements off campus for the day or days surrounding their FOCUS orientation session.
 There are a variety of local lodging options near campus.
 When arranging overnight accommodations, be sure to mention that you are attending an event at Valparaiso University as many hotels offer a special university discount.

-Meals provided to all registered FOCUS participants include continental breakfast, lunch, and dinner on Day 1; breakfast and lunch on Day 2.
+Meals provided to all registered FOCUS participants include continental breakfast, lunch, and dinner.

 Students or parents/guardians with special needs should notify FOCUS staff at 219-464-5413 prior to arriving to make arrangements for appropriate accommodations.